Inclusive Course and Curriculum Design

 • A rationale for assessment decisions that can be shared with learners and governance bodies

 Content is developed iteratively, in working cycles with subject matter experts, rather than handed off for production after a single design session.
-This keeps the discipline knowledge and the design sensibility in conversation throughout — and allows for course correction when content doesn't land the way it was intended.
+This keeps disciplinary knowledge and design sensibility in conversation throughout — and allows for course correction when content does not land as intended.

-UDL principles shape every content decision: is material available in more than one format?
+UDL principles shape every content decision: Is material available in more than one format?
 Does it assume a particular language background or cultural reference point?
-Are representations of practitioners and communities in the discipline diverse and authentic?
+Are representations of practitioners and communities in the field diverse and authentic?
 Does the sequencing build understanding or assume it?

-Delivery mode — online, hybrid, in-person — shapes both what is possible and what is required.
-Each mode has distinct accessibility implications.
+Delivery mode — online, hybrid, in-person — has distinct accessibility implications.
 Online delivery requires WCAG-aligned digital content and platform accessibility.
 Hybrid delivery requires deliberate design so that neither modality is a degraded version of the other.
-In-person delivery requires attention to physical access, sensory access, and psychological safety in the room.
+In-person delivery requires attention to physical access, sensory access, and psychological safety.

 This stage produces

-• Multimodal learning materials developed in working cycles with SMEs
+• Multimodal learning materials developed in working cycles with subject matter experts

 • WCAG-aligned digital content: captioned media, accessible documents, navigable LMS pages